mbadolato/iTerm2-Color-Schemes/README.md

 The ChallengerDeep theme was found [here](https://github.com/challenger-deep-theme/vim) and ported to iTerm by [eendroroy](https://github.com/eendroroy)

 The Hopscotch theme was created by [Jan T. Sott](https://github.com/idleberg/Hopscotch)

+The Hivacruz theme was created by [Yann Defretin](https://github.com/kinoute/hivacruz-itermcolors)

 The Nocturnal Winter theme was created by [Shriram Balaji](https://github.com/Shriram-Balaji)